This admissions test is taken for some Oxford courses.

 ‘How to Prepare for the ELAT video 🔗 And here’s another handy video about sitting the ELAT.

-Past Papers 🔗 🌟 Here, you can find all of the available past and practice papers.
+Past Papers 🔗 🌟 Here, you can find all of the available past and practice papers on the "Practice materials" tab.
 These are particularly useful for practising your approach to comparing unseen texts.

 Although practice may get tiring, your approach to understanding and writing about unseen texts will improve with time.
 However, you may not want to always take a strict and structured approach.
 On exam day, go with the texts you respond to best, and be creative and thoughtful in your response.